NASH Contender Galectin Therapeutics Could Run Up Nicely - But Don't Stick Around

 Galectin Therapeutics is a Buy

 As the biotech sector has been on fire, we've gotten to the point where many names that were considered "down and out" are starting to bounce back and run up significantly.
-I believe some of that momentum money could flow into this stock, as it has a near term catalyst in a space with high opportunity (NASH).
+I believe some of that momentum money could flow into this stock, as it has a near-term catalyst in a space with high opportunity [NASH].
 Readers who are interested in the stock and have done their due diligence can purchase shares in the near term.
-While I avoid predictions, I wouldn't be surprised to see this in the mid $3's or significantly higher prior to results if momentum money flows into the stock.
+While I avoid predictions, I wouldn't be surprised to see this in the mid $3s or significantly higher prior to results if momentum money flows into the stock.

 However, let me be very clear.
 I am suggesting this name as a potential trading opportunity and not holding through data.
 While one wishes the company all the best (especially for the sake of NASH patients), based on prior results I have no edge in determining if data will be positive (and am leaning toward neutral to pessimistic).
 I'm simply stating that those holding the stock for the run-up could do well and should only be done by readers with higher risk appetite.
 Again, the goal for those who buy the ticker is enter the trade, ride the move up, and get out prior to data.
 If the ROTY model account purchases a position, it will be only half the usual size and be sold after a quick move upwards prior to data.

 One key risk is the possibility of disappointing data in December for GR-MD-02 in the NASH-CX trial.
 Another is the company's cash crunch, as they've stated previously they are only able to fund operations until year-end.
-If they utilize their ATM too much, it will likely dampen any run-up to data.
+If they utilize their ATM (At The Market issuance) too much, it will likely dampen any run-up to data.
 Since their beginning in 2000, the company had raised around $131 million in debt and equity offerings (until June 30th this year).Other risks include setbacks with ongoing and planned studies and intense competition in the spaces being targeted.
-Longer term losses from ongoing legal proceedings is also an area of concern.
+Longer-term losses from ongoing legal proceedings are also an area of concern.

-Looking at their quarterly filing, the company has a history of diluting shareholders using an ATM (At the Market issuance).
+Looking at their quarterly filing, the company has a history of diluting shareholders using an ATM.
 In the three months ending June 30th the company issued 198,170 shares, while in mid-May they entered into an agreement to be able to sell up to $30 million.

-Author's note: My goal is to bring to readers' attention to undervalued stocks with catalysts that could propel shares higher, as well as provide a fresh perspective on stocks you may already be aware of.
+Author's note: My goal is to bring to readers' attention undervalued stocks with catalysts that could propel shares higher, as well as provide a fresh perspective on stocks you may already be aware of.
 I also touch on planning trades and risk management, as those are two areas I feel are often neglected.
-If you found value in the above article, consider clicking the orange "follow" button and getting email alerts to receive my latest content.
+If you found value in the above article, consider clicking the orange "Follow" button and getting email alerts to receive my latest content.
 My sincere appreciation for readers who add value and join the discussion in the comments section, as well as those who share my work with others who could benefit from it.

 Disclaimer: Commentary presented is not individualized investment advice.
 Opinions offered here are not personalized recommendations.
 Readers are expected to do their own due diligence or consult an investment professional if needed prior to making trades.
 Strategies discussed should not be mistaken for recommendations, and past performance may not be indicative of future results.
 Although I do my best to present factual research, I do not in any way guarantee the accuracy of the information I post.
 Investing in common stock can result in partial or total loss of capital.
 In other words, readers are expected to (and encouraged) form their own trading plan, do their own research and take responsibility for their own actions.
 If they are not able or willing to do so, better to buy index funds or find a thoroughly vetted fee-only financial advisor to handle your account.